-- State what you need to see happening (be explicit) - Offer time, if appropriate, to make the correct choices e.g. "I'm going to give you one minute to follow my instruction.
+- State what you need to see happening (be explicit) - Use de-escalation techniques to support the conversation - Offer time, if appropriate, to make the correct choices e.g. "I'm going to give you one minute to follow my instruction.
 If you make the right choice and do as I've asked, that will be fantastic.
 If you choose not to, then you will have to move on Behaviour Recovery." - Refer to school rules and depersonalise the situation - ALWAYS use the displayed Behaviour Recovery steps when implementing checks, boundaries and sanctions. - Discuss choices- both the positive and negative behaviour choices - Never shout.
 We have a 'No Shout Policy' that must be adhered to at all times. - Never ask 'behavioural questions e.g. "why are you...?"